 So that the above problems are no longer any more, proceed as follows:

-- When the parquet floor is installed, the door is briefly hung.
-The door hinge now measures how many millimeters the door can withstand.
-This is the height that must be shortened at least on the door leaf.
-If the parquet floor or underbody is uneven, several adjustments should be expected.
+- When the parquet floor has been installed, the door is hung briefly.
+The door hinge now measures how many millimetres the door protrudes.
+This is the height, which must be shortened at least on the door leaf.
+If the parquet floor or the subfloor is uneven, several adjustments should be expected.

-- To avoid slipping the door leaf, we set up two sufficiently wide folding blocks.
+- To prevent the door leaf from slipping, we set up two sufficiently wide folding stands.
 These must be the same height and should be wrapped with a blanket or similar (to avoid scratches).

-- We do not use a jigsawto shorten the door.
-A diving circular saw with guide rail should always be used here.
-The guide rail of a good immersion circular saw (e.g. Festo, Bosch, etc.) can be fastened with a screw clamp.
-This means that we place the guide rail on the door leaf and then fix it with a screw clamp on the left and right.
+- To shorten the door we use not a jigsaw.
+A plunge-circular saw with guide rail should always be used here.
+The guide rail of a good dipping circular saw (e.g. Festo, Bosch etc.) can be fixed with a screw clamp.
+This means that we place the guide rail on the door leaf and then fix it with one screw clamp each on the left and right.

 Shortening the door – video guide

-In order to prevent the door leaf from being cut out when sawing with the diving circular saw, there are the following options:
+To prevent the door leaf fraying out when sawing with the plunge-circular saw, the following possibilities exist:

 - Glue the place with a Tesa adhesive tape beforehand (dangerous with painted doors, as the paint can be removed with)